Sustainable Tourism: Concrete Actions in the Outaouais

 Visit Eco-Odyssée Nature Park and explore the beaver’s habitat in a unique water maze aboard a watercraft of your choice.
 Learn more about this iconic animal and how humans and beavers can coexist in the environment.
 Observe the richness of the marsh and enjoy its beautiful sunset views.

 Learn the story of Charles Symmes, the founder of Aylmer, at the Symmes Inn Museum and discover a unique historical site.
 The museum strives to make history and culture accessible.
 The inn is certified by Kéroul, a an organization that rates the accessibility of establishments and their services.
+A mobile app has also been created for self-guided tours of the Old Aylmer Historical Tour.

 Climb aboard Ottawa Boat Cruise’s 100% electric boat for a trip on the Rideau Canal in a UNESCO World Heritage Site.
 The boat is EKEAU certified, a certification that promotes sustainable and accessible tourism experiences.
-The company has also received a government grant to purchase a second electric boat to green the waters of Gatineau–Ottawa.
-The construction of this second boat is being done in collaboration with local suppliers.

 Rent adapted equipment at the Relais plein air.
 Whether you’re up for a family bike ride, a hike with friends or a winter activity, the mission of the Relais plein air is to make the outdoors accessible to everyone in every season.